FractumSeraph/DunkinSurveys/README.md

 ### Build instructions
-If you would like to use the source code, simply clone this repository, install the "splinter" python package by running "pip install requirements.txt", ensure geckdriver is in the same location or in Path.
+If you would like to use the source code, simply clone this repository, install the "splinter" python package by running "pip install -r requirements.txt", ensure geckdriver is in the same location or in Path.
 Then run "python main.py".